 Max: That’s how I know something is wrong.

 Abbie: Nothing’s wrong!

 Max: You wanted an explanation, didn’t you?

-Abbie: Well, that’s it.
+Abbie: That’s it.
 It was educational.
-It was like one of those not very entertaining Ted Talks.
-I mean, all you did was paraphrase one of your old blog posts.
+It felt like one of those not very entertaining Ted Talks.
+All you did was paraphrase an old blog!

 Abbie: No!
-I mean – yes – no, I do mean no!
-I want to know you!
-I want to talk to you about your experiences!
+I mean, yes – no, I do mean no!
+I want to get to know you!
+I want to know about your experiences!

 Max: You want to hear about my experiences of not sleeping with people?

 Abbie: I want to know how you cope with being asexual!